kpilszak/employees-management/README.md

 ## 🧭 General Info
 This project is a **web-based employee management system** that allows users to view and manage employee data.
-It demonstrates modern **Spring Boot 3** development practices with clean architecture and REST principles.
+It demonstrates **Spring Boot 3** development practices with REST principles.

 ---